MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

   /// Could not perform Save As because the destination file path is an invalid path.
   ///
   /// It is considered as invalid when:
-  /// the path is empty, a relativate path, the parent directory doesn't
+  /// the path is empty or a relativate path, the parent directory doesn't
-  /// exist, or the path is a driectory.
+  /// exist, or the path is a directory.
   ///
   /// Parent directory can be itself, if the path is root directory, or
   /// root disk.
 When the root doesn't exist, the path is invalid.